BrianWill/byteschool/markdown/java/static fields, static methods.md

 In truth, **static fields are really just global variables**.

-Like instance fields (non-static fields), an uninitialiezd static field defaults to a zero value, but we usually initialize static fields when they are declared:
+An uninitialiezd static field defaults to a zero value, but we usually initialize static fields when they are declared:

 ```java
 class Cat {